 B. Recommendations for the Development Process

 The following components are recommended for the development process but may vary by the needs of the ACRL unit and/or discipline:

-● Review the literature in the discipline to identify faculty interest, existing or developing learning objectives and threshold concepts for the discipline, and any accreditation standards for the discipline and related programs.
+- Review both the scholarly literature in the discipline and related conversations to identify faculty and stakeholder interest, existing or developing learning objectives and threshold concepts for the discipline, and any accreditation standards for the discipline and related programs.

 C. Procedure for Review and Approval